 As simple and as easy as that sounds it’s not always that clear cut.
-Here are 5 pitfalls of a dropshipping business if you don’t do your homework first.
+Here are 5 pitfalls of a Shopify dropshipping business if you don’t do your homework first.

 1) 'No physical inventory!?
 It must be a simple chain of events'

 There are quite a few people in the ecommerce industry who would like to think they can put their feet up on a tropical beach, sip on that sangria and at a click of a button, process their overly delighted and loyal customers' orders.
 Rinse and repeat; cash in the bank.

 While this is not out of the realm of possibility it’s important to consider that as you're not holding your dropshipping products, it's worth considering the following:

 - A customer places an order for several items that you have to order from multiple suppliers.
 Do you add on the postage and packing from each wholesaler or manufacturer?
 This could be costly for the customer and put them off.

 - A wholesaler or manufacturer is not completely up to date with dropshipping software or apps?
-For an ecommerce store with high product turnover this could quickly become a nightmare of manual processing.
+For a Shopify store with high product turnover this could quickly become a nightmare of manual processing.

-- You've never actually touched, smelled and used the products you are selling: do you think you can write engaging sales copy or speak to a customer over the phone about any product issues or queries?
+- You've never actually touched, smelled or used the products you are selling: do you think you can write engaging sales copy or speak to a customer over the phone about any product issues or queries?

 Get your plan of action down on the costs involved if you use multiple shippers.
 If you have a low turnover of products, a supplier who is less tech savvy may be all you need, but the higher the volume you may have to research deeper to find that supplier who uses Shopify shipping apps to sync your store with their warehouse via a real time product feed.